Nova Classical Academy

 Nova Classical Academy is a charter school in St. Paul, Minnesota.

 Nova Classical Academy is a K–12 charter school in St. Paul, Minnesota, that follows the classical model for education.
 Its executive director is Dr. Brett Wedlund, and it has a student enrollment of 990.

 History

 Nova opened its doors in 2003 as a K–6 school.
 Over the years, it has grown from K–6 to K–8 to a K–12 school, graduating its first class of seniors in 2013.
-Opening after a 1998 decision to allow charter schools to be exempt from racial integration, the school became a popular choice for white students leaving traditional public schools.
 When it first opened, the school was based in St. Paul's Highland Park neighborhood, with K-6 students housed in a church building.
 When the 7th and 8th grades were added, grades 6–8 were moved to an adjoining modular building.
 In 2010 the school began renting space from a different church for students in grades 6–8, called the Upper Campus.
 The rented building was at 426 Osceola Ave S. In 2012 all grades moved to a permanent location in Victoria Park, near the Mississippi River.